guusbeckett/devdays2023/README.md

 4. `servicemonitor.yaml`: Use this manifest to configure a ServiceMonitor object that instructs Prometheus on how to scrape metrics from our sample nginx deployment.

+5. `k6-loadtest-job.yaml`: This manifest file deploys a Kubernetes job that runs a load test on the my-website deployment.
+The job utilizes k6, a popular open-source load testing tool, to simulate concurrent users and measure the performance of your application under different scenarios.

+6. `test.js`: This file contains the k6 load test code.
+You can customize and modify this file to define your specific load testing scenarios and assertions.

 Feel free to explore, modify, and experiment with these manifest files during the workshop.
 We encourage you to dive into the configurations and adapt them to your specific use cases.

 ## Getting Started